worikgh/120Pedal/README.md

 * `autologin-session` is the sessin to run for autologin.
 The file must exist in `/usr/share/xsessions/`
   - E.g: `autologin-session=LXDE` implies the file `/usr/share/xsessions/LXDE.desktop` exists
+  - You may need to create it.
+It can be a link to an existing file
 * `auologin-user` is the user that will be logged in automatically

 ```